 Association of Certified Chartered Accountants (ACCA), Fellow

-The Taxation Institute of Hong Kong (TIHK), Fellow and Certified Tax Advisor
+The Taxation Institute of Hong Kong (TIHK), Fellow and Chartered Tax Advisor

 Activities in the Tax Profession

-Edwin is a Council Member (2018/19) of the TIHK, a member of the Tax Policy Committee, China Tax Committee and International Tax Committee of TIHK and a member of the Tax-Subcommittee of ACCA.
+Edwin is a Council Member (2018/19 to 2020/21) of the TIHK, a member of the Tax Policy Committee, China Tax Committee and International Tax Committee of TIHK and a member of the Tax-Subcommittee of ACCA.
 He actively participates in:

 – Submitting tax policy suggestions to the Hong Kong and Mainland Governments